 Gift shopping on a budget doesn’t necessarily mean purchasing boring items make sure you give a token something.
 Gifts that cost a fiver or less can be as thoughtful as more costly presents; you just have to think about what will bring a smile to the face of the person you’re buying for.

-Stylish wedding gift don’t have to cost a fortune.
+Stylish wedding gift doesn’t have to cost a fortune.
 You can find great presents on the web, such as full colour framed prints which can be personalised with the happy couple’s initials.
-Last minute dispatch options are usually available on prints, which is always good if you’re a bit forgetful.
+Last-minute dispatch options are usually available on prints, which is always good if you’re a bit forgetful.

 For your friends